pchapin/augusta/README.md

 ## Ada Subset?

-We define "subset" to mean that every program that is a valid Augusta program would also be a valid Ada program.
-However, it is an open question if Augusta is ultimately destined to be an Ada subset or not.
+When we say August is a "subset" of Ada we mean every valid Augusta program is also a valid Ada program.
+However, it is an open question if Augusta will ultimately be a subset of Ada or not.
 It is our intention to make Augusta as compatible with Ada as possible, but we also want to honor the vision of Augusta being a simple language to learn and implement.
 At the moment we regard the sequence of Augusta levels (L1, L2, etc.) as converging toward full Ada, but even that is not certain at this time.

-For example, Augusta Level 1 requires less checking of the source program than Ada does in the interest of simplicity, even for constructs L1 supports.
+For example, Augusta Level 1 requires less checking of the source program than Ada does in the interest of simplicity, even for Ada constructs L1 supports.
 This makes L1 not a strict subset of Ada since some programs acceptable to an L1 compiler, would not be acceptable to an Ada compiler.
 However, we expect that some Ada-mandated checks could be added back with the help of Augusta's extension points.
 For example, a tool or compiler-plugin could be created that checks for Ada compatibility.
 Also, Augusta Level 2, when it is defined, may introduce some of the missing checks.
 This would technically break compatibility with L1, but it would move L2 closer to Ada.

 More details about Ada compatibility along with the rationale for breaking compatibility in certain cases is provided in the Augusta Language Reference Manual.